Artistic License - Pharmacology

 - An unfortunately common example is paracetamol, also called acetaminophen or Tylenol.
 If the regular dose doesn't get rid of your headache, do not stack up another dose, lest you suffer irreversible liver damage leading to a very slow and painful death.

 - Another common mistake is with laxative enemas.
 If the first one doesn't work and, er, stays where you put it, then the right response is to call a doctor.
 Use more than one and you will absorb too much phosphate, again leading to a slow and painful death.
-Water and saline have a bit more of a safety margin but even too much of those can cause electrolyte imbalance or intestinal rupture.
+Water and saline solution with no phosphate have a higher safety margin (and are both less irritating and less dangerous than laxative solutions — it's recommended that if you're using an enema to "cleanse" or for mild constipation, that you dump most or all of the solution out of a packaged enema and replace it with distilled water/safe tap water) but even too much of those can cause electrolyte imbalance or intestinal rupture.

 - Possibly the worst fictional offender in the Instant Sedation department is depiction of veterinary tranquilizer darts.
 Even the strongest take time to work, which can leave you with an angry, panicked, and now drug-addled animal running around for several minutes.
 This is one reason police or keepers will sometimes have to fatally shoot an escaped animal, to keep bystanders safe.
 (The other reason is that it's actually safer when you miss.
 If a human gets hit with a gorilla-strength Cap Chur dart, and is not actually standing in a hospital at that moment, he's more surely dead than if he was hit by a shotgun.)